demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 Then put the valid XML ranging message of channel `UA` in IBMMQ, we should be able to see the new events in the database.

 ![](/img/clojure/blog/ecom-middleware/appender-db-output.png)

+That's it!

+## Summary

+Thanks for reading the whole article.
+I believe you'd have got an high level idea of our project design and implementation.
+Feel free to drop a comment if you'd like discuss further!

+In the next blog post, we are going to implement the other side of the communication, marketplace to OMS in which we'll be implemeting some cron jobs that reads the information from the marketplace and relay it to the OMS.
+Stay tuned!

+The source code associated with this part is available on [this GitHub](https://github.com/demystifyfp/BlogSamples/tree/0.19/clojure/wheel) repository.